Entanglement Negativity and Defect Extremal Surface: Entanglement negativity on bulk defect

 \subsection{Single interval $[0,y]$ on the brane}

 From \cite{Cal13}, the calculation of a single interval $[0,y]$ including the boundary point means considering the one-point function of the double twist operator $\mathcal{T}^2_n$ inserted at $y$.
-The conformal invariance fixes the form of one-point function on a flat BCFT and by the analysis of twist operators in \cite{Cal13,Sul20},
+The conformal invariance fixes the form of one-point function on a flat BCFT and by the analysis of twist operators in \cite{Cal13,Sul20},\footnote{From now on we will use $\left< \cdots \right>_\text{flat}$ for correlation function on flat BCFT, $\left< \cdots \right>_Q$ for correlation function on brane, and $\left< \cdots \right>$ for correlation function on flat CFT. }

 with $\epsilon_y$ the UV cut-off on the brane.